gabrieldansereau/ms_downscaling_metawebs/README.md

 they differ geographically from areas currently prioritized for biodiversity conservation.

-A key challenge remains in how to downscale a regional metaweb towards local network predictions that reflect the spatial variability of interactions.
-Even when the metaweb is known, local networks may vary substantially and differ both amongst themselves and from the metaweb [@McLeod2021SamAsy], emphasizing the need for methods to generate local, downscaled network predictions.
-A potential limitation to previous downscaling approaches is that they assume interactions are constant across space, which ignores well-documented interaction variability, and masks the effect of environmental conditions on interaction realization [@Braga2019SpaAna].
+Yet, downscaling a regional metaweb towards local network predictions that reflect the spatial variability of interactions remains an important methodological challenge.
+Even when the metaweb is known, local networks have been shown to vary substantially and differ both amongst themselves and from the metaweb [@McLeod2021SamAsy].
+This emphasizes the need for methods to generate local, downscaled network predictions.
+A potential limitation to previous downscaling approaches is that they assumed interactions are equiprobable across space, which ignores well-documented interaction variability, and masks the effect of environmental conditions on interaction realization [@Braga2019SpaAna].
+As a consequence, this can over-represent interactions locally, but also lead to local predicted networks that are more homogeneous than they should.
 In contrast, recent studies argued that seeing interactions as probabilistic (rather than binary) events allows us to account for their variability in space [@Poisot2016StrPro] and that this should also be reflected at the metaweb level [@Strydom2023GraEmb]. @Gravel2019BriElt introduced a probabilistic framework describing how the metaweb can generate local realizations and showed how it could be used for modelling interaction distributions.
-This approach to downscaling is relevant when combined with *in situ* observations of interactions and local networks to train interaction models (in this case, with willow-galler-parasitoid networks).
+This approach to downscaling is especially relevant when combined with *in situ* observations of interactions and local networks to train interaction models.
 However, such data is rarely available across broad spatial extents [@Hortal2015SevSho;
 @Poisot2021GloKno; @Windsor2023UsiEco].
 Spatially replicated interaction data
-required for such models are especially challenging to document with large food web systems such as European tetrapod and Canadian mammal metawebs [@Maiorano2020TetSpe; @Strydom2022FooWeb], where hundreds of species result in tens of thousands of species pairs that may potentially interact.
+required for such models are especially challenging to document with large food web such as European tetrapod and Canadian mammal metawebs [@Maiorano2020TetSpe; @Strydom2022FooWeb], where hundreds of species result in tens of thousands of species pairs that may potentially interact, over continental-scale spatial extents.
 We currently lack a downscaling framework that is both probabilistic and can be trained without replicated *in situ* interaction data.
-Additionally, a probabilistic view can allow propagating uncertainty, which can play a key role in evaluating the quality of the predictions.
+But the lack of *in situ* interaction data actually constitutes an interesting opportunity: adopting a probabilistic view can allow propagating uncertainty, which can play a key role in evaluating the quality (and expected variability) of the predictions.
 Assessing model uncertainty would enable us to determine to which degree we should trust our predictions and to identify what to do to improve the current knowledge.